-As shown in Table 16 the largest number of products was tested in PQ9 in preparation to the release of the Unified Middleware Distribution 2.
+As shown in Table 16 the largest number of products were tested in PQ9 in preparation to the release of the Unified Middleware Distribution 2.
 This number was gradually reduced in the following quarters following the release schedule of EMI and IGE updates.
 The number of participating EAs has been progressively increasing to test a growing set of products from EMI, IGE and EGI-InSPIRE JRA1 (operational tools), and it currently amount to 74 teams.

 The staged rollout of QosCosGrid software is expected in PY4 in preparation to the Unified Middleware Distribution release 3.